hippogriffin/ess-helm/README.md

 changes to templates or values in the subcharts you must either re-run this directly or use `./scripts/construct_helm_charts.sh` as above which also updates the Helm dependencies.

+The test cluster can be taken down by running `./scripts/destroy_test_cluster.sh`

 ### Inspecting temlates

 Often you wish to see what a template looks like whilst developing.
 From the chart directory: